luizamarnet/SOM/README.md

-# Kohonen's Self Organizing Maps
+# Kohonen's Self-Organizing Maps

-The aim of this project is to test applying the method of self organizing maps to images. <br/>
+The aim of this project is to test applying the method of self-organizing maps to images. <br/>
-Besides that two map plots were developed in the file som_plos.
-Both of them were inpired in plots used by the MATLAB plots for SOM ('plotsomhits' and 'plotsomnd').
+Besides that, two map plots were developed in the file 'som_plos'.
+Both were inspired in plots used by the MATLAB plots for SOM ('plotsomhits' and 'plotsomnd').
-The SOM implamantation used here is the [MiniSom](https://github.com/JustGlowing/minisom).
+The SOM implementation used here is the [MiniSom](https://github.com/JustGlowing/minisom).
 The encoders developed in my [autoencoder](https://github.com/luizamarnet/autoencoder) repository were used here to compress the images before clusterization.

 ## About the Project